wellcomecollection/docs/rfcs/045-sierra-work-relationships/044-sierra-series/README.md

 # Work relationships in Sierra

+---
+THIS RFC has been superceded by [sierra-work-relationships](../../045-sierra-work-relationships) and is preserved here to provide context.
+---

 There are various ways to represent relationship between Works in the library and the archive.
 One example is collections in archives, where Works are organized in hierarchy with parents, children and siblings.